Peripherally Inserted Central Catheter

 - Using an antiseptic to clean the catheter opening

-- Taking precautions when handling medicine, fluid, or nutrition that will be delivered through the catheter
+- Taking precautions when handling medication, fluid, or nutrition that will be delivered through the catheter

 - Watching you closely for signs of infections—These signs include fever, chills, and problems at the insertion site such as redness, swelling, and drainage